Hideki Tojo

+Hideki Tojo (東條 英機, Tōjō Hideki) was a Japanese general who served as Prime Minister of Japan from 1941 to 1944 during the Second World War.
+His leadership was marked by widespread state violence and mass killings perpetrated in the name of Japanese nationalism.

-Hideki Tojo was born on December 30, 1884, to a relatively low-ranking samurai family in the Kōjimachi district of Tokyo.
-He began his career in the Army in 1902 and steadily rose through the ranks to become a general by 1934.
+Born in Tokyo to a military family, Tojo was educated at the Imperial Japanese Army Academy and began his career in the Imperial Japanese Army (IJA) in 1905.
+He served as a military attaché in Germany from 1919 to 1922, and rose through the ranks to become a general in 1934.
 In March 1937, he was promoted to chief of staff of the Kwantung Army whereby he led military operations against the Chinese in Inner Mongolia and the Chahar-Suiyan provinces.
-By July 1940, he was appointed minister of war to the Japanese government led by Prime Minister Fumimaro Konoe.
+Later in 1938, Tojo was recalled to Tokyo to serve as vice-minister of the army.
+By July 1940, he was appointed minister of the army in the premiership of Fumimaro Konoe.

 On the eve of the Second World War's expansion into Asia and the Pacific, Tojo was an outspoken advocate for a preemptive attack on the United States and its European allies.
-Upon being appointed prime minister on October 17, 1941, he oversaw the Empire of Japan's decision to go to war as well as its ensuing conquest of much of Southeast Asia and the Pacific Islands.
-During the course of the war, Tojo presided over numerous war crimes, including the massacre and starvation of civilians and prisoners of war.
-He was also involved in the sexual enslavement of thousands of mostly Korean women and girls for Japanese soldiers, an event that still strains modern Japanese–Korean relations.
+Appointed prime minister on 17 October 1941, he oversaw the Empire of Japan's decision to go to war against the West as well as its ensuing conquest of much of Southeast Asia and the Pacific Islands in the early years of World War II.
+During the course of the conflict, Tojo presided over numerous war crimes, including the massacre and starvation of thousands of POWs and millions of civilians.